samsquire/ideas3/README.md

 # 21. Call site library

-Call sites should have a ceremony for calling an external system.
+Systems should have a ceremony for calling an external system.
 I propose a general purpose library external call API:

 * **written to a log first**
 * **be queuable**
 * **be traceable**
 * **be retryable**
 * **be idempotent**

+# 22. Error subsystem

+Software is linked to an error server.
+The error server is responsible for tracking potential errors that could happen at all times.
+Allows the definition of error handlers and combined error handling.

 # For loops flow control